 - Reasons Why Companies Should Use a Business Travel Agency

 - Global Distribution System (GDS): What Are the Benefits for Hotels?

-More Tips to Grow Your BusinessRevfine.com is a knowledge platform for the hotel, hospitality & travel industry.
-Professionals use our insights, strategies and actionable tips to get inspired, to optimise revenue, innovate processes and improve customer experience.
-You can find all hotel & hospitality tips in the categories Revenue Management, Marketing & Distribution, Technology and Software.
+More Tips to Grow Your BusinessRevfine.com is a knowledge platform for the hospitality & travel industry.
+Professionals use our insights, strategies and actionable tips to get inspired, optimise revenue, innovate processes and improve customer experience.
+You can find all hotel & hospitality tips in the categories Revenue Management, Marketing & Distribution, Hotel Operations, Staffing & Career, Technology and Software.

 (1) Forbes, Are Bleisure Trips Becoming More Common?
 This Study Says Yes

 (3) CWT, A Quantitative Look At the Bleisure Phenomenon

 (4) Business Traveller, ‘Bleisure’ Trend Continuing, Survey Shows

 (5) National Car Rental 2019 State of Business Travel Survey Fact Sheet